Sesquicentennial Exposition: Reception and legacy

 From its opening day on May 31, the exposition already faced challenges to its success.
 The fair opened with a heavy downpour of rain, causing many fair goers to leave.
 However, one man, Jacob J. Henderson had been proud to be the first person to enter the fairgrounds at the 9:00 A.M. opening.
 He stated that he had been to the Centennial with his parents, and did not want to miss opening day of the Sesqui.
 Within the first hour, it is believed that less than 250 entered the gates of the fairgrounds.
 The fair drew a much smaller crowd than anticipated (about 10 million people).
 Variety dubbed it "America's Greatest Flop" with a loss of $20 million by August 1926.
 The exposition ended up unable to cover its debts and was placed into receivership in 1927, at which point its assets were sold at auction.

 Benito Mussolini commemorated the Sesquicentennial by giving a $800,000 replica of Bernini's Fountain of Sea Horses to the city, which arrived after the fair closed.
 Installed in Fairmount Park, it was neglected for many years before being restored in 2013.
 A commemorative stamp, showing the Liberty Bell (Scott catalogue number 627) was printed, and two early United States commemorative coins were minted.
 Known as the United States Sesquicentennial coinage, they included a silver half dollar and a gold Quarter eagle.
 The fifty cent coin shows the heads of George Washington and Calvin Coolidge on the obverse, and the Liberty Bell on the reverse.
 The $2 1/2 coin has on the obverse Liberty holding a torch and the Declaration of Independence while standing on a globe; the reverse depicts Independence Hall.
 The stamp was issued in large numbers and is very inexpensive.
 The coins sold only moderately well, although both remain more common than many commemorative issues of this period.

-Possible 2026 revival

-A group called USA250 is looking to hold another world's fair-type exhibition in Philadelphia in 2026 to commemorate America's 250th birthday.
-In April 2015, the Philadelphia City Council unanimously passed a resolution to study the matter.